-CE 410 Contemporary Issues in Christian Education 2 Hours
+CE 410 Contemporary Issues in Christian Education

-A seminar investigating contemporary issues and trends which the Christian Education professional must know and be able to confront.
+A seminar investigating contemporary issues and trends that the Christian Education professional must know and be able to confront.

 CE 445 Educational Administration

 Prerequisite: CM 201 A terminal study investigating the techniques of administering a church educational program and the development of a philosophy of education as a basis for leadership.